It's all about Trump at raucous Republican debate

 Bush called Trump's rhetoric "divisive" and said "we're going to win when we unite people with an optimistic message."

-Bush's senior advisers said after the debate they were happy with his mistake-free performance, which focused on him talking up his record as Florida governor.
+Bush's senior advisers said after the debate they were happy with his mistake-free performance, which focussed on him talking up his record as Florida governor.

 Retired neurosurgeon Ben Carson finished second behind Trump in the number of mentions on Twitter.
 Trump led with 30 percent, while Carson was second at 12 percent and Paul was third with almost 10 percent.